 Millennial and Gen X investors want to leverage their money to make a positive impact on the world, and they understand that their parents’ asset classes might not get them there.
-That’s one reason why 83% of Millennials say they are open to alternative investment strategies like digital currencies, venture capital, real estate, collectibles and more.
+That’s one reason why 83% of Millennials say they are open to alternative investment strategies like digital currencies, venture capital, real estate, collectibles, and more.
 That’s 30% more interest than Boomers.

 They’re also more flexible in how they invest.

-Having grown up with technology, from apps to Artificial Intelligence, nearly half of Millennial say they are open to using tech-based investment platforms, according to Accenture.
+Having grown up with technology, from apps to Artificial Intelligence, nearly half of Millennials say they are open to using tech-based investment platforms, according to Accenture.
 That’s why digital-first services like Robinhood have taken off in recent years.

-All of these preferences will be coming to a head over the next 25+ years as Gen X’ers Millennials receive their inheritance from those that have come before them.
+All of these preferences will be coming to a head over the next 25+ years as Gen X’ers and Millennials receive their inheritance from those that have come before them.
 It’s up to fintech to get ahead of these demands and be ready to serve this market when the time is right.

 That’s why we continue to invest in Yieldstreet, which recently closed a $100 million Series C. Yieldstreet is a digital investing platform that unlocks access to previously unattainable alternative investments, hitting two of the leading drivers of Millennial investment at once.